 Mode of delivery

 This is participative and interactive.
-In all courses there is a balance between theory and practice (we use cases from businesses, talks by business owners and entrepreneurs, visits to incubators, the Chamber of Commerce or companies).
-In some courses, we involve practitioners drawn from local business community.
+In all courses, there is a balance between theory and practice (we use cases from businesses, talks by business owners and entrepreneurs, visits incubators, the Chamber of Commerce or companies).
+In some courses, we involve practitioners drawn from the local business community.

 Study abroad option